phideg/neptungen/README.md

 ```bash
 mkdir my_new_website
 ```

-Each folder beneath that root folder will be separate navigation entry of your website
+Each folders beneath that root folder represents a separate page of your website.
+The name of such a subfolder will used as a label in the navigation menu.
 ```bash
 cd my_new_website
 mkdir nav1